 A second approach to describe accuracy is the percentage recovery of added analyte.
 In this approach it is assumed that the recovery of the weighed quantities is the target value.
 The correlation between weighed quantities as added to the samples (on the x-axis) and your measured quantities (on the y-axis) has been calculated.
-The slope of the correlation multiplied with 100% is your recovery of the added amounts.
+The slope of the correlation multiplied by 100% is your recovery of the added amounts.
 Outcome for your lab in comparison to median outcome of all labs is shown in the column "Recovery" in the Annual Report.
-For all labs the recovery ranges from 5% for cis-5-Tetradecenoylcarnitine (may be due to the low purity of the standard) to 96% for Tetradecanoylcarnitine and Palmitoylcarnitine.
+For all labs the recovery ranges from 33% for 3-OH-Palmitoylcarnitine to 111% for cis-5-Tetradecenoylcarnitine.